![]() |

 John Ch 1, v 12-13: “But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.”

-Revelation Ch 4, v 11: "Worthy are You, our Lord and our God, to receive glory and honor and power; for You created all things, and because of Your will they existed, and were created."
+Revelation Ch 4, v 11: "Worthy are You, our Lord and our God, to receive glory and honour and power; for You created all things, and because of Your will they existed, and were created."

 Romans Ch 12, v 2: “And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.”

 You should not believe all the adverse publicity you can read about Aleister Crowley.
 Why not discover this exceptional individual for yourself?
-Reading The Confessions of Aleister Crowley will make you aware that he was no charlatan, and Magick without Tears is particularly good and clearly
+Reading The Confessions of Aleister Crowley will make you aware that he was no charlatan, and Magick without Tears is particularly good and clearly written, and even more useful if you are already a practicing Thelemite.

-The major problem anyone will encounter when trying to study Crowley is that it is extremely hard work – you really do need to have a thorough grounding in Ceremonial/Ritual Magick, and an in-depth knowledge of so many other schools of thought such as Kabbalah, Yoga, all major religions and divination (in particular astrology, geomancy and I Ching), to get a complete understanding of his work.
+The major problem anyone will encounter when trying to study Crowley is that it is extremely hard work – you really do need to have a thorough grounding in Ceremonial/Ritual Magick, and an in-depth knowledge of so many other schools of thought such as Kabbalah, Yoga, all major religions and divination (in particular Astrology, Geomancy and I Ching), to get a complete understanding of his work.
 Whatever you decide to do, don't forget it is your individual and True Will!

 Return to top of page.